-Since our inception, we have received strong support from our shareholders, including financial investors such as ATCG, as well as several industry-leading strategic investors.
-This investor base is, and we expect will continue to be, aligned with our vision and strategy going forward.
+Since our inception, we have received strong support from our shareholders.
+We have raised more than \$200 million in financing from industry-leading strategic investors such as TigerMed and WuXi Biologics, as well as financial investors such as Matrix Partners, CS Capital Co., Ltd., and ATCG.
+This investor base is and, we expect will continue to be aligned with our vision and strategy going forward.